MrZhuNi/salome_shape/doc/gui/Introduction.rst

 The Property Panel is shown on operation start at left side of the main window by default.

-If Object Browser is shown at the same side then they will be tabbed.
+If Object Browser is shown at the same side then it will be tabbed with Property Panel.

 Property panel consists of two parts: